AdamLassiter/gossamer/README.md

 ### LZW
 * Provides a basic LZW compression scheme that may be used for longer messages
-* _May provide a C implementation, though this would be *HIDEOUS*_

 ### NTRUEncrypt
-* Provides a high-performance C implementation of the NTRUEncrypt algorithm
+* Provides a typed Haskell implementation of the NTRUEncrypt algorithm
-* _May allow for homomorphic functions to be applied to the scheme_

 ### SHA3-Keccak
-* Provides a high-performance C implementation of the Keccak Hash algorithm
+* Provides a typed Haskell implementation of the Keccak Hash algorithm

 ### AES
-* Should provide a C implementation of the AES algorithm
+* Provides a typed Haskell implementation of the AES algorithm

 ### Feistel
-* Should provide a high-performance C implementation of a Feistel cipher, which may be used with arbitrary functions
+* Provides a typed Haskell implementation of a Feistel cipher, which may be used with arbitrary hash functions

 ## Specifics
 * Each client connects to a number of other clients